Bloody Christmas (1951): Background

-Initial Encounter and Arrests
+Initial encounter and arrests

 On Christmas Eve 1951, LAPD officers Julius Trojanowski and Nelson Brownson responded to a report that minors were drinking alcohol at the Showboat Bar on Riverside Drive.
 On arrival, they found inside seven men: Daniel Rodela, Elias Rodela, Jack Wilson, William Wilson, Raymond Marquez, Manuel Hernandez, and Eddie Nora.
 Even though the men had identification proving they were legally old enough to drink alcohol, the officers told them to leave.
 When they refused to go, the officers used force, which led to a fight starting in the parking lot.
 Both police officers were injured; one received a black eye, the other a cut that required stitches.

 Seven hours after the fight, LAPD officers arrested all the men at their own homes.
-Six were taken straight to the Los Angeles Central City Jail.
-However, the seventh, Daniel Rodela, was dragged to a squad car by his hair and driven to the city's Elysian Park, where he was savagely beaten by several police officers.
+Six were taken straight to Lincoln Heights Jail.
+The seventh, Daniel Rodela, was dragged to a squad car by his hair and driven to the city's Elysian Park, where he was savagely beaten by several police officers.
 Rodela suffered multiple facial fractures; he required two blood transfusions because of the extent of his injuries.

 Prisoners beaten

 On Christmas morning, a large number of police officers attending a departmental Christmas party were getting drunk, in violation of the LAPD's policy on alcohol.
-When they became aware of a rumor that Trojanowski had lost an eye in the fight, the drunken officers decided to avenge their fellow policeman.
+When they became aware of a rumor that Trojanowski had lost an eye in the fight at the Showboat Bar, the drunken officers decided to avenge their fellow policeman.

 The six prisoners were taken from their cells in the Central City Jail and lined up.
-As many as 50 officers then participated in a beating that lasted for 95 minutes.
-All the prisoners received major injuries including punctured organs and broken facial bones.
+As many as 50 officers participated in a beating that lasted for 95 minutes.
+All the prisoners received major injuries, including punctured organs and broken facial bones.
 At least 100 people knew of or witnessed the beatings.